idvorkin/idvorkin.github.io/_d/SustainableWork.md

 ### The fine print

-- Like all hard goals, there are times where I slip up, and don't live up to my standards.
+- Like all hard things, there are times where I slip up, and don't live up to my standards.
 If you see me doing this, call me out, and I'll do my best to course correct.
 - There are times when we need to swing work life balance to work.
-But they should be rare, clear ahead of time, and followed or proceeded by times where you can focus on your life.
+They should be rare, clear ahead of time, and followed or proceeded by times where we can focus on our lives.
-- Changing culture is a slow process so if I'm new to an organization expect a while for it to kick in.
+- Changing culture is a slow process so when I'm new to an organization expect a while for it to kick in.

 <!--
 ### How do I manage up to enable work life balance (Sneak peek of post #2)